What’s an Op?

 We focus on successful ways of working – not blame.

 Mission: The first step in helping women thrive in any company is making sure they are set up for success starting on day one.
 The Onboarding Op does research and creates tools to improve onboarding into their working team.

 Next Steps: The Checklist has been tested with multiple managers and organizations.
 We are finalizing a kit to guide managers and organizations to improve onboarding into their group.
-Look to try it and our services by March!
+Look to try it and our services in the Fall!

 Donate: This work is supported by a core team of researchers and project leaders.
 Please help us cover our core costs by donating to the general fund.

 Mission: WIT-y games helps change behavior and increase awareness on issues related work and career success.
 Our first game the Career Power board game is ready.
 Try it to as a fun lunch activity or as part of onboarding new hires.

 Volunteer Opportunity: We are looking for individuals or a game company willing to partner to co-develop more WIT-y games.
 Next project is putting Career Power online.
 Contact us to discuss ideas.

 Collaborating Colleagues: Thanks to my student team led by Chris Robeck as product manager along with Rebecca Annis, Xuan Zhang and Vichita Jienjitlert.
 Thanks to Bill Kules the supervising professor at University of Maryland for all his support.